 Health Oversight Activities.
 We may disclose health information to a health oversight agency for activities authorized by law for audits, investigations, inspections, and licensure.

 Lawsuits and Disputes.
-If you are involved in a lawsuit, we may disclose health information about you in response to a court or administrative order; in response to a subpoena, discovery request or other lawful process by someone else other than you involved in the dispute.
+If you are involved in a lawsuit, or if your information is involved, we may disclose health information about you in response to a court or administrative order; in response to a subpoena, discovery request or other lawful process, or when a protective order is in place.

 Law Enforcement.
 We may release health information if asked to do so by a law enforcement official when lawful:

 - To identify/ locate a suspect, fugitive, material witness, or missing person;